Have an attached garage? It may be how the mice are getting into your house.

 Getting rid of mice that are already living in your garage

-If there are mice already living in your garage–or if you’ve tried to get rid of them yourself, but they’ve persisted–it’s time to call in the professionals.
-Professional pest control can help you trap the mice living in your garage and also install professional exclusion devices like garage door sweeps.
+If there are mice already living in your garage – or if you’ve tried to get rid of them yourself, but they’ve persisted–it’s time to call in the professionals.
+A Rhode Island pest control company can help you trap the mice living in your garage and also install professional exclusion devices like garage door sweeps.

 At Debug, we believe in the old saying that an ounce of prevention is worth a pound of cure.
 If you want to eliminate mice from your home, call us and we’ll come out and identify how the mice are entering your garage.
 We’ll work with you to identify their access points and then close those spaces up.
 We’ll install professional exclusion tools and we’ll monitor the situation to make sure it’s working.